 How can we explain the popularity of those fashion brands among Chinese consumers?

-It is actually quite simple to explain, these brands are communicating towards Chinese consumers.
+It is actually quite simple to explain, that these brands are communicating with Chinese consumers.
 They have succeeded in applying the “Think global, act local” strategy.
 They know how to diffuse their values to Chinese consumers and how to do good branding.

 Online communication is very important as Chinese consumers are very active on social media.
 On average, Chinese people spend 6 hours per day on their phones.
 So, this is an incredible breeding ground for brands looking to communicate.
 Luxury brands do not have to be scared of communicating on social media.